manguinm/dataiku-challenge/README.md

 - Decision Tree (I plotted a simple decision tree with a small depth for a nice viz)
 - Random Forest

 For each classifier, I got the training performance by cross-validating on a stratified KFold = 5 folds, optimizing on the F-1 score.
+This F1 score metrics is more suited to classification problems than just accuracy taken alone, as it is the harmonic mean of precision and recall.
+Typically if our classifier has very high precision but poor recall, the F1 score will reflect this, while the accuracy will not.
 If hyperparameter tuning needed, I would also use cross-validation with stratified folds, optimizing on the F-1 score.
 I carefully printed the `classification report` on the test set to get details on performance metrics.